tohar777/tohar777/README.md

 ## MetaLab

-a project to create advance calcs and math with coding with embeded lua,the priject will be created in C++,js,lua and python(for calcs and math
+a project to create advance calcs and math with coding with embeded lua,the priject will be created in js,lua and python(for calcs and math

 contant me:zionitoar452@gmail.com